 The International Organization of Motor Vehicle Manufacturers was founded in Paris in 1919.
 It is known as the “Organisation Internationale des Constructeurs d’Automobiles” (OICA).

 The general purposes of the organization are to defend the interests of the vehicle manufacturers, assemblers and importers grouped within their national federation and, in particular :

 - Study issues of mutual interest relating to the development and future of the automobile industry,

 - Collect and circulate useful information among member associations,

 - Establish policies and positions on issues of mutual interest to the members,

 - Represent the automobile industry at the international level, in particular with intergovernmental and international bodies,

 - Disseminate and promote industry policies and positions among international bodies and the general public

-OICA’s four committees conduct their activities in the fields of technology, communication, statistics and the coordination of international motor shows worldwide.
-These committees represent the common interests of automobile industry, and in particular its member associations, at the international level to governments, organizations and to the general public.
+OICA’s main activities are in the fields of technology, communication, statistics and the coordination of international motor shows worldwide.
+Various committees represent the common interests of automobile industry, and in particular its member associations, at the international level to governments, organizations and to the general public.